cayesoneira/miniTRASGO-documentation/docs/data/index.md

 # Data: general considerations
-Im this section we discuss the fundamental parts of the preliminary data treatment until it is ready to extract and analyze.
+In this section we discuss the fundamental parts of the preliminary data treatment until it is ready to extract and analyze.

 ## Data retrieval